Applying for a New License (Teen Drivers) in Connecticut

 - Have held a driver's license for at least 4 years without any suspensions.

-CT Driver’s License Age Requirements
+What are the CT Driver's License Age Requirements

 - 16 years old: Eligible for a learner's permit.